CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NVUE-Breakout-Fails.md

 ## Issue

-When you apply an NVUE configuration after upgrade to Cumulus Linux 5.4.0 or later from a prior version, the apply fails with a message indicating breakout syntax is invalid:
+When you apply an NVUE configuration after upgrade to Cumulus Linux 5.4.0 or later from a previous release, the apply fails with a message indicating breakout syntax is invalid:

 ```
 cumulus@switch:~$ nv config apply